ApexRMS/stconnect/docs/getting_started.md

 <br>

 > **Note:**
 > You can add and remove Results Scenarios from the list of scenarios being analyzed by selecting a Scenario in the Library Explorer and then choosing either **Add to Results** or **Remove from Results** from the Scenario menu. **Scenarios** currently selected for analysis are highlighted in **bold** in the Library Explorer.
-When adding or removing results from the Scenario menu, make sure to click on "Full Zoom" after the desired scenarios are selected.
+When adding or removing results from the Scenario menu, make sure to click on "Full Zoom", in the mapping window, after the desired scenarios are selected.